 You have mentioned that Bangladeshi intellectuals couldn’t predict 1971, and they failed again in 2024.
 What path are Bangladesh’s intellectuals on, then?
 Why are they unable to join these larger movements?

 In Bangladesh, no institution has been established in this regard.
-Intellectuals like Michel Foucault, Derrida, Iqbal Ahmed, or Indian public intellectuals are not institutionally affiliated, while in Bangladesh, intellectuals are often limited to journalists or Bengali literature scholars.
+Intellectuals like Michel Foucault, Derrida, Iqbal Ahmed, or Indian public intellectuals are institutionally affiliated, while in Bangladesh, intellectuals are often limited to journalists or Bengali literature or English literature scholars.

 There are numerous crises in Bangladesh, yet public intellectualism and research have not been meaningfully developed.
 What little has been achieved is due to private initiatives, as no institutional support exists for such efforts.
 Intellectuals in Bangladesh tend to remain within an upper-middle-class, urban bubble, disconnected from the language, thoughts, and lived experiences of the general population.
 They have not genuinely sought the public’s opinions, instead imposing their ideas and ideologies from a top-down perspective.
 This approach alienates people, leading intellectuals to miss the ideological and cultural transformations within society.

-By becoming stuck in nationalist thought from earlier eras, these intellectuals have become increasingly distanced from the public.
-When the state oppresses the people, they often offer silent support or even encouragement, sometimes labeling people without truly seeking to understand them.
+By becoming stuck in nationalist thought from earlier eras, most of these intellectuals have become increasingly distanced from the public.
+When the state oppresses the people, most of them often offer silent support or even encouragement, sometimes labeling people without truly seeking to understand them.
 These cultural and linguistic divides have prevented mutual understanding between intellectuals and the public.
-Due to this detachment, they were unable to connect with the mass uprisings of 2024.
+Due to this detachment, most of them were unable to connect with the mass uprisings of 2024.

 You are advocating for a politics of responsibility and compassion.
 What does it mean?
 Could you please explain?